ZEN & TAO

 May all beings be free from suffering

-TAO - It means literally the "way of energy".
-Its fundamental principles are based on the contemplation of nature, its phenomena, and on self-contemplation, as a way of seeking harmony.
+TAO - It means the "way of energy literally".
+Its fundamental principles are based on contemplation of nature and its phenomena, and on self-contemplation as a way of seeking harmony.

 The Tao symbol is formed by two forces that make up everything that exists in the universe, visible and not visible, the Yin and the Yang: